 AB 229 (Speaker Pérez): Funding local infrastructure

-This bill authorizes “Infrastructure and revitalization finance districts” for purposes of raising funds for public infrastructure such as transportation, sewage, watersheds, libraries, child care facilities, parks, and others.
+This bill authorizes “Infrastructure and revitalization finance districts” for purposes of raising funds for public infrastructure such as transportation, sewage, watersheds, libraries, child care facilities, parks, and others (click here for bill text).

-For more information or to get active please make sure you sign up on e-mail, twitter or facebook, and contact Josh Stark for more information.
+For more information or to get active please make sure you sign up for e-mail and follow us on Twitter or Facebook.
+You can always contact Josh Stark for more information.

 2012 in Review